 This Pumpkin Bread is an old family recipe that’s been passed down through the generations.
-I still remember baking it with my mother as a little girl, and wrapping the loaves up in foil to bring to every neighborhood holiday party.
-Now I bake it all the time with my own kids.
-It’s easy – just a bit of mixing and stirring, pop it in the oven, and, in about an hour, you’ll have a house smelling of sweet autumn spices and two scrumptious, pumpkiny loaves.
-Watch us in the STEP-BY-STEP VIDEO!
+It has always been my mother’s signature dessert.
+In fact, I still remember wrapping the loaves in foil as a child and carting them to every neighborhood potluck, school event and holiday party.
+Now, I bake it all the time with my own kids.
+It’s easy — just a bit of mixing and stirring, pop it in the oven, and, in about an hour, you’ll have a house smelling of sweet autumn spices and two scrumptious, pumpkiny loaves.

 - 2 cups all-purpose flour, spooned into measuring cup and leveled-off

 - 1 teaspoon ground cloves

 - 1-1/2 sticks (3/4 cup) unsalted butter, softened

 - 2 large eggs

 - 1 15-ounce can 100% pure pumpkin (I use Libby's)

 - Preheat oven to 325 degrees.
 Lightly grease two 8 ½” x 4 ½” loaf pans.

 - Combine flour, salt, baking powder, baking soda, and spices in a bowl; use a whisk to mix well and set aside.

 - In large bowl of an electric mixer, at medium speed, beat butter and sugar until just blended.
 Add eggs one at a time, beating well after each addition.
 Continue beating until very light and fluffy, a few minutes.
 Beat in pumpkin.